-Describe Agencies, groups, organizations and others who participated in the process and describe the jurisdiction's consultations with housing, social service agencies and other entities
+2. Describe Agencies, groups, organizations and others who participated in the process and describe the jurisdiction's consultations with housing, social service agencies and other entities

-Table 2 - Agencies, groups, organizations who participated
+Table 2 - Agencies, groups, organizations who participated --

 1 Agency/Group/Organization Trumbull Metropolitan Housing Authority

-Agency/Group/Organization Type Housing PHA
+Agency/Group/Organization Type Housing

+РНА

 Services - Housing

-Services-Flousing Services-Elderly Persons
+Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Education

 Services-Employment

 Other government - State

 Grantee Department

-† · · · · ·

 What section of the Plan was addressed by Housing Need Assessment

 Consultation?
 Public Housing Needs

 Economic Development

-Briefly describe how the Agency/Group/Organization A Consultation Form was completed requesting comments, concerns, and/or
+Briefly describe how the A Consultation Form was completed requesting comments, concerns, and/or

-was consulted.
-What are the anticipated outcomes of suggestions pertaining to Critical Issues, Unmet Needs/Gaps, and/or Services they
+Agency/Group/Organization was consulted.
+What suggestions pertaining to Critical Issues, Unmet Needs/Gaps, and/or Services they

-the consultation or areas for improved coordination? felt should be funded with CDBG or HOME Funds.
-Comments received suggest
+are the anticipated outcomes of the consultation or felt should be funded with CDBG or HOME Funds.
+Comments received suggest that

-that the City of Warren fund programs that focus on neighborhood stabilization

-and economic growth.
+areas for improved coordination? funds for capital improvements as well as for demolition or strategic reutilization of

+developments that have reached functional obsolescence is warranted.
+TMHA

+greatly values its partnership with the City and any and all assistance they provide

+with planning, programming, and development.

 2 Agency/Group/Organization City of Warren Health District

 Agency/Group/Organization Type Housing

 Services-Health

 Health Agency

 Other government - Local

-What section of the Plan was addressed by Homelessness Strategy

-Consultation?
-Non-Homeless Special Needs
+What section of the Plan was addressed by Consultation?
+Homelessness Strategy Non-Homeless Special Needs Lead-based Paint Strategy Briefly describe how the Agency/Group/Organization was consulted.

-Economic Development

-Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 A Consultation Form was completed requesting comments, concerns, and/or suggestions pertaining to Critical Issues, Unmet Needs/Gaps, and/or Services they felt should be funded with CDBG or HOME Funds.
-Comments received suggest that the City of Warren continue to address issues related to housing nuisance concerns to provide a level of neighborhood stabilization.
-A safe attractive neighborhood is a crucial aspect for citizens of all age groups.
+Comments received indicates that the City of Warren's aged housing population presents an obvious concern to the local Public Health District and the well-being of our children.
+Their inspections/investigations are a tool to determine living arrangements and the abatement processes of any lead issues.
+Homeowners with lead issues will be forwarded to the Community Development department to see if they are eligible for any of our housing programs.
 3 Agency/Group/Organization Inspiring Minds Agency/Group/Organization Type Services-Children Services-Education What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 A Consultation Form was completed requesting comments, concerns, and/or suggestions pertaining to Critical Issues, Unmet Needs/Gaps, and/or Services they felt should be funded with CDBG or HOME Funds.
-Comments received indicate that with unstable funding it is difficult to plan and/or retain capacity of their programs.
-Funding fluctuations are a all too common issue.
-4 Agency/Group/Organization SCOPE, INC. OF TRUMBULL COUNTY Agency/Group/Organization Type Services-Elderly Persons Services-Persons with Disabilities Services-Health Services-Education What section of the Plan was addressed by Consultation?
-Non-Homeless Special Needs
+Comments received indicate that with unstable funding they have had to learn to adapt to the needs of the community to retain capacity of their programs.
+Funding fluctuations are an all too common issue.